ocaml/ocaml/CONTRIBUTING.md

 ## Contribution

-Modifying its sources is far from the only way to contribute to the OCaml distribution.
+Modifying the sources is far from the only way to contribute to the OCaml distribution.
 Bug reports (in particular when they come with a reproducible example), simple typos or clarifications in the documentation also help, and help evaluating and integrating existing change proposals also help.
 Providing good answers on the discussion forums, or asking the good questions that highlight deficiencies in existing documentations, also help.
-We currently have more contributors willing to propose changes than contributors willing to review other people's changes, so more eyes on the existing change requests is a good way to increase the integration bandwidth of external contributions.

 There are also many valuable ways to contribute to the wider OCaml ecosystem that do not involve changes to the OCaml distribution.